sounlida/envoyer-docs/1.0/projects/heartbeats.md

 ### Calling With Laravel

-If you're using Laravel's cron scheduler, you may use the `thenPing` method on your scheduled job.
+If you're using Laravel's task scheduler, you may use the `thenPing` method on your scheduled job.

 ```php
 $schedule->command('foo')->thenPing('http://beats.envoyer.io/heartbeat-id');